© 2025 Connecticut Public

 "He's put his heart and soul into the city of Springfield, with his time on the council and first and foremost as mayor," Hurley said.
 "I'm heartbroken, but Domenic's a fighter."

 "If anyone can do it, Domenic can," she said.
-"He worked for me when I was mayor and I had a great team, he has a great team.
+"He worked for me when I was mayor and I had a great team.
+He has a great team.
 I'm confident he can make the decisions and he has enough soldiers to carry them out."

-Elizabeth Román edits daily news stories at NEPM as managing editor.
+Elizabeth Román runs the NEPM newsroom as the executive editor.
 She is working to expand the diversity of sources in our news coverage and is also exploring ways to create more Spanish-language news content.

 Adam joined NEPM as a freelance reporter and fill-in operations assistant during the summer of 2011.
 For more than 15 years, Adam has had a number stops throughout his broadcast career, including as a news reporter and anchor, sports host and play-by-play announcer as well as a producer and technician.